hi-sushanta/LiveWebCaptureToDetectObject/README.md

-# Live Stream Face Detection in Opencv and Streamlit
+# Live Stream Object Detection

+In that project to work with acess web camera and detect some of the object